Homeโ€บArticlesโ€บGuideโ€บEpidemiology & Public Health Guide

 Step 5: Calculate Mortality Rate

 The Mortality Rate Calculator measures deaths in a population over a time period, either from all causes or attributable to a specific condition.
-This is a different measure from case fatality rate (deaths among confirmed cases only) โ€” a disease can have a high case fatality rate but low overall mortality rate if relatively few people in the broader population actually contract it, which is why both figures are typically reported together to give a complete picture of a disease's population-level impact.
+This differs from case fatality rate (deaths among confirmed cases only).
+A disease can have a high case fatality rate but low overall mortality rate if relatively few people in the broader population actually contract it, which is why both figures typically get reported together to give a complete picture of a disease's population-level impact.

 Step 6: Estimate Quarantine and Isolation Timelines